-The CAA requires the EPA to set NAAQS for wide-spread pollutants from numerous and diverse sources considered harmful to public health and the environment.
-The CAA established two types of NAAQS.
-Primary standards set limits to protect public health, including the health of "sensitive" populations such as asthmatics, children, and the elderly.
-Secondary standards set limits to protect public welfare, including protection against visibility impairment, damage to animals, crops, vegetation, and buildings.
-The CAA requires periodic review of the science upon which the standards are based and the standards themselves.
+The Clean Air Act requires the EPA to set National Ambient Air Quality Standards for widespread pollutants from numerous and diverse sources considered harmful to public health and the environment.
+The Act established two types of standards.
+Primary standards set limits to protect public health, including the health of "sensitive" populations such as asthmatics, children and the elderly.
+Secondary standards set limits to protect public welfare, including protection against visibility impairment, damage to animals, crops, vegetation and buildings.
+The Act requires periodic review of the science on which the standards are based and the standards themselves.

-SIPs generally establish emission limits or work practice standards to minimize emissions of the air pollutants (and their precursors) for which EPA has issued air quality criteria (the “criteria pollutants”).
-The six current criteria pollutants are sulfur oxides (sulfur dioxide as indicator), particulate matter, oxides of nitrogen (nitrogen dioxide as indicator), lead, carbon monoxide, and ozone.
-EPA has established NAAQS for these pollutants and has updated these standards over time.
-As the NAAQS change, states must submit revisions to the infrastructure elements of their SIPs to reflect these changes.
+SIPs generally establish emission limits or work practice standards to minimize emissions of air pollutants (and their precursors) for which EPA has issued air quality criteria (the “criteria pollutants”).
+The six current criteria pollutants are sulfur oxides (sulfur dioxide as indicator), particulate matter, oxides of nitrogen (nitrogen dioxide as indicator), lead, carbon monoxide and ozone.
+EPA has established NAAQS for these pollutants and updated these standards over time.
+As the standards change, states must submit revisions to the infrastructure elements of their SIPs to reflect these changes.

-On December 14, 2012, the EPA revised the annual national primary ambient air quality standard for PM 2.5 to protect the public from adverse health effects, as appropriate under CAA Section 109.
-EPA revised the annual NAAQS for fine particle to 12.0 micrograms per cubic meter (µ/m3) and retained the 24-hour fine particle standard of 35 µ/m3 .
+On Dec.
+14, 2012, EPA revised the annual national primary ambient air quality standard for PM 2.5 to protect the public from adverse health effects, as appropriate under CAA Section 109.
+EPA revised the annual NAAQS for fine particle to 12.0 micrograms per cubic meter (µ/m3) and retained the 24-hour fine particle standard of 35 µ/m3 and secondary annual fine particulate standard of 15 µg/m3

 Main Functions of a State Clean Air Act Implementation Plan

-There are three overarching activities that occur when a NAAQS is added or revised, as summarized below:
+Three overarching activities occur when a NAAQS is added or revised, as summarized below:

 Within two years of revising the NAAQS for a criteria pollutant, EPA is required to identify or “designate” areas as meeting (attainment areas) or not meeting (nonattainment areas) the standard.
 Designations are based on the most recent set of air monitoring data.
 (See CAA Section 107(d)(1)(B); 42 U.S.C. § 7407(d)(1)(B).)